-I spend some time on a Sunday evening to put together our family menu plan for the week, including breakfast, lunches, dinners and snacks as well.
+I spend some time on a Sunday evening putting together our family menu plan for the week, including breakfast, lunches, dinners, and snacks as well.

 5. Say “No” to Late Nights

-You’ll be surprised at how easy it is to go past bedtimes not because you’re out for a late night dinner but because you end up playing with your toddler for too long or you’re up reading late into the night.
+You’ll be surprised at how easy it is to go past bedtime, not because you’re out for a late-night dinner but because you end up playing with your toddler for too long or you’re up reading late into the night.

 But a late night can wreak havoc on your morning routine.
-You wake up late, rush through getting dressed, miss your breakfast, get your kids all stressed out as you rush them through their morning routines and basically, end up feeling totally worn out even before the day has started.
+You wake up late, rush through getting dressed, miss your breakfast, get your kids all stressed out as you rush them through their morning routines, and basically feel totally worn out even before the day has started.

 So, make it a point to have a winding down routine for your evenings and stick to your bedtime, especially during the work week.